Performance, presented by Yellow Solo at R50, 2026

-ANDREA BURELLI, HILARY JEFFERY, ELENI POULOU, ZSOLT SŐRÉS, ANDRÉ VIDA — Ungarians and Long Tone Club
+ANDREA BURELLI, WERNER DURAND, ZSOLT SŐRÉS, ANDRÉ VIDA — Ungarians and Long Tone Club

 2 performances